Compelled by growing polarization & ugly politics,

 POLITICAL INVOLVEMENT.
 I have been a Republican my whole life, but I struggle with the stereotypes that are sometimes associated with that word---because I've never fit neatly in "one box."
 When we first moved to Camden in February of 2015, I was involved with the Kershaw County GOP.
 My first political rally was at the State House with Nikki Haley as the guest speaker back in 2008 (she wasn't governor back then).
 The S.C.
 State Fair, Meet and Greets, Republican Party SC State Convention, SC House Committee meetings, attending seminars and workshops and Kershaw County Council meetings--this is how I spend much of my time now!
 I enjoy being up to date with current legislation and keeping in contact with our legislators.
-The legislation seminar during the Victims Right Conference in April, 2017 was very insightful concerning the bills being considered now by our House and Senate.
 I often contact our representatives and do not hesitate to share my thoughts through "letters to the editor" in our local papers.
 Early in 2017, the College of Charleston hosted The Pathway to Politics for Women, and I signed up to learn more about how I can be best elected.
 The 7th Annual Faith and Freedom BBQ for SC congressman Jeff Duncan on August 28, 2017 was a great opportunity to get to know more people in the Republican Party and across the state.
 Senator Joni Ernst was the guest speaker, and we were able to speak privately before the event started-she inspired me!
 I also attended a leadership conference sponsored by FACL (Foundation for Applied Conservative Leadership) in September in Greenville, SC where Senator Ted Harvey from Colorado was leading.

 Current Associations and memberships include Capital City Republican Women's Club, Greenville County Republican Women's Club, SC Federation of Republican Women, Columbia Economics Club, Columbia Junior League, and Food for the Soul Board of Directors, & Good Shepherd Lutheran Church.